farbod-behnam/task-manager/README.md

 # Task Manager

-This project is from  [NodeJS Tutorial and Projects Course](https://www.udemy.com/course/nodejs-tutorial-and-projects-course/) course, but it's done completely in TypeScript.
+This project is from  [NodeJS Tutorial and Projects Course](https://www.udemy.com/course/nodejs-tutorial-and-projects-course/) course, but it's done completely in TypeScript with dependency injection (TypeDi).

 ## Available Scripts